One of the easiest ways to gain entry into the world of working from home and making money online is through transcription.

 Scribie seems to be a wonderful place to get you started with your transcription career.
-It gives you the experience and exposure you need.
 But if you’re serious about making money online with transcription, I believe starting your own transcription company is a better option.

 If you’re going for this route, I highly recommend checking out Janet Shaughnessy’s General Transcription Course.
 This course is designed not only to teach you how to become an efficient transcriber, the tools and skills you need for the job but also to show you how to build your own home-based transcription business.